sunilr61/OnlineCollegeLectureRender/README.md

-# Implement functionality which will render the 'All classes' page for learners for Scaler Academy
+# Implement functionality which will render the 'All classes' page for learners for Online Classes

 ## Problem Statement